-Ann Brysbaert and Irene Vikatou visit the Mycenaean landscape of the Argolid in order to verify published trajectories and architectural remains.
-In recording these by GPS, they aim to generate digitised maps exhibiting the overall Mycenaean road network in the Argolid, using GIS software.
+During fieldwork seasons in 2017-2019, Ann Brysbaert and Irene Vikatou have surveyed the Mycenaean landscape of the Argolid in order to verify published trajectories and architectural remains.
+In recording these routes with GPS, they aim to generate digitized maps exhibiting the overall Mycenaean road network in the Argolid, and analyze these using GIS software.

 Mapping Mycenaean roads